aquavit/MoEToiro/README.md

-eToiro: A MIDI to Music Score Converter for MMORPG "Master of Epic")
+MoEToiro: A MIDI to Music Score Converter for MMORPG "Master of Epic")